jabbermouth/blog/docs/Technology/Tutorials/2022/2022-07-31-Yarn-setup-for-Express-API-with-TypeScript.md

 This article talks through the process of setting up a basic Express API using TypeScript and Yarn for package management instead of NPM.

-In the folder you’d like to create your project in, type the following commands.
-For the purpose of this project, we’ll assume the folder being used is called “api”.
+In the folder you'd like to create your project in, type the following commands.
+For the purpose of this project, we'll assume the folder being used is called “api”.

 ```powershell
 mkdir api